Either you are new to blogging, or you have some experience in blogging. Choosing the best WordPress theme for your food blog is always a challenge.

 Pictures say a thousand words, and videos mean a thousand pictures.
 Videos are the most powerful medium to communicate your message.
 Adding video brings few benefits to your blog.

-Clearly communicated your message: Rather than writing a 1000 words document to tell your viewers about your blog, create a short video to explain about your blog and its benefits.
+Clearly communicate your message: Rather than writing a 1000 words document to tell your viewers about your blog, create a short video to explain about your blog and its benefits.

-Videos does not directly help improve your SEO.
+Videos do not directly help improve your SEO.
 However, it keeps your users around for a longer time in the blog, those metrics might help improve your site rankings.

 Adding a video to your blog makes your blog look more professional, and enhances user experience.